Creating Komodo Asset Chains

 ./komodod.exe -ac_name=HELLOWORLD -ac_supply=777777 -addnode=<IP address of the second node> &

-After issuing this command in the terminal, you will find the p2p port in the terminal window.
+After issuing this command in the terminal on both machines, you will find the p2p port in the terminal window.

 >>>>>>>>>> HELLOWORLD: p2p.8096 rpc.8097 magic.c89a5b16 3365559062 777777 coins